tuberry/light-dict/README.md

 ## Note
 1. This extension doesn't offer any icons or dictionary resources though it's named Light Dict.
-2. If you have any questions about the usage, feel free to open an issue for discussion.
-3. If you need to customize the appearance of some widgets, please try this extension - [User Themes X].
+2. If you need to customize the appearance of some widgets, please try this extension - [User Themes X].

 [EGO]:https://extensions.gnome.org/extension/2959/light-dict/
 [license]:https://img.shields.io/badge/license-GPLv3-green.svg